sarahogden2017/Covid-vCues/README.md

 # COVID vCues Dataset

-This is a dataset research project developed by Sarah Ogden to assist Professor Ankur Chattopadhyay's COVID vCues research by creating a multi-modal dataset containing images sourced from reliable and unreliable sources on COVID-19.
+This is a dataset research project developed to assist Professor Ankur Chattopadhyay's COVID vCues research by creating a multi-modal dataset containing images sourced from reliable and unreliable sources on COVID-19.

 ## Sources